MrStealurCar/budget-app/README.md

 - Prevents users from setting a negative total amount or creating an entry with a negative budget.
 - Keeps and saves entries and total amount on refresh.
 - Adds any leftover money back to total amount if entry is deleted.

+I'm currently making the app personalized for each user.
+Users can sign in via Google Firebase, and I'm refactoring the SQL queries, API routes, and helper functions to show only entries and budgets matching the signed-in user’s ID.
+The sign-in feature is optional for now, but the final version will require users to sign in before using the app.

 ## Why I built this